 Is she superhuman?

 Most people think so but she is not.
-It is not a power; it is a limitation.
+It isn’t power, it’s her limitation.

-Feel of pain and hunger is the first line of defence for our body.
-The pain is the signal for the danger that some portion of our body is hurt.
-Also, hunger is a signal for the requirement of energy for our body.
+Feel of pain and hunger are the first line of defense for a body.
+The pain is a signal for danger indicating that some portion of our body is damaged or not well.
+Also, hunger is a sign of the requirement for energy.

-Further, due to lack of sleep, the working efficiency of our brain can be decreased.
+Further, due to lack of sleep, the working efficiency of our brain decreases.

 So scientifically, it is not a superpower.
 Still, she is different from us.
 We can say that she is the “naturally genetically modified organism”.
-Nonetheless, the reason for the less hunger and sleeplessness is not cleared.
+Nonetheless, the reason for less hunger and sleeplessness is not clear.

-Chromosome 6p deletion case of Olivia is the unique and only case in the world.
+The chromosome 6p deletion case of Olivia is a unique and only case in the world.

-I personally believe that mutation or any other alteration gives the survival power to the organism and Olivia is the example of it.
-In future, we can hope that Non-oxygen depended GMO can be created.
+I personally believe that mutation or any other alteration gives survival power to the organism and Olivia is an example of it.
+In the future, we can hope that Non-oxygen dependent GMOs can be created.
 And, that will change the fate of the human race.